The only thing standing between you and panic is sound financial health

 Just as you cross the ten-year mark and think you have it all sorted, it’s time to look at things again.
 You’ve hopefully been saving for the end game, and have a buffer stashed away.
 It’s now time to get serious about tax optimisation, diversification and making sure you can access your money wherever you wind up.
 You don’t want to get on a plane only to discover there are 5% access fees the other end every time you touch your savings.

-A last word from us – even if you’ve had a long expat career and are calling time on your own terms, there’s still a few loose ends to think about.
+The last word from us – even if you’ve had a long expat career and are calling time on your own terms, there are still a few loose ends to think about.
 Final tweaks to your portfolio can mean hundreds, even thousands, in savings.
 Think tax wrappers, and diversification to ensure you don’t get caught in a market downturn that you won’t have time to recover from.

 So what if you suddenly found yourself on a plane home?
 Well, with expert help and sound planning, it’d be just another adventure and the start of a new chapter.